softwaremill/bootzooka/README.md

 ## How to develop

+### Server

-If you want to start develop new features, you must have sbt version 0.12.1 installed.
-Enter the same directory as above and type _sbt_ to start the sbt console.
-Few plugins are already integrated with t
+If you want to start develop new features on server side, you must have sbt version 0.12.1 installed.
+Enter the same directory as above and type `sbt` to start the sbt console.
+Few plugins are already integrated with Bootzooka:

-* IDE configuration: we are using the best IDE right now - IntelliJ IDEA - to be able open project with it you must generate project files, you can do that with: _gen-idea_
+*	IDE configuration: we are using the best IDE right now - IntelliJ IDEA - to be able open project with it you must generate project files, you can do that with: `gen-idea`
-* web server: right now Jetty is integrated with the project, you can start it from the sbt console with: _container:start_
+* 	web server: right now Jetty is integrated with the project, you can start it from the sbt console with: `container:start`

-There are two implementations of storage - in-memory and mongo - you must install MongoDB and start it before starting the application (when started with run.sh/run.bat the in-memory storage is used)
+There are two implementations of storage - in-memory and mongo - you must install MongoDB and start it before starting the application (when started with `run.sh`/`run.bat` the in-memory storage is used)

-### Useful sbt commands
+#### Useful sbt commands

-* _compile_ - compile the whole project
+* `compile` - compile the whole project
-* _test_ - run all the tests
+* `test` - run all the tests
-* _project &lt;sub-project-name&gt;_ - switch context to given sub-project, then all the commands will be execute only for that sub-project, thus can be also achieved with: _&lt;sub-project-name&gt;/test_
+* `project <sub-project-name>` - switch context to given sub-project, then all the commands will be execute only for that sub-project, thus can be also achieved with: `<sub-project-name>/test`
-* _container:start_ - starts the embedded Jetty container
+* `container:start` - starts the embedded Jetty container
-* _container:reload /_ - reloads application at context /
+* `container:reload /` - reloads application at context /
-* _~;container:start; container:reload /_ - runs container and waits for source code changes to automatically compile changed file and to reload it
+* `~;container:start; container:reload /` - runs container and waits for source code changes to automatically compile changed file and to reload it
-* _scalariform-format_ - execute Scalariform code formatter.
+* `scalariform-format` - execute Scalariform code formatter.
 More about it below in 'Keep code in shape' section
-* _jslint_ - execute JSLint JavaScript code quality checker.
-It prints results to the console and writes them in /target/jslint/results.xml

-### Keep code in shape
+#### Keep code in shape

 To keep code in shape we are using [Scalariform](https://github.com/mdr/scalariform) code formatter for Scala along with sbt plugin [Sbt-Scalariform](https://github.com/sbt/sbt-scalariform).
-We have intentionally disabled auto code-formatting during compile or test execution so to run formatter please use _sbt scalariform-format_ command.
+We have intentionally disabled auto code-formatting during compile or test execution so to run formatter please use `sbt scalariform-format` command.
 It checks code against various styling rules and applies all neccessary fixes.

-For JavaScript we are using [SBT JSLint Plugin](https://github.com/philcali/sbt-jslint) serving the same purpose.
-JSLint is executed during test phase.
+### Browser client

+You need `node.js` and `grunt` to be available.
+For details please see [bootzooka-ui project](bootzooka-ui).
+It contains detailed instruction on how to set it up and run.

+In general you just run `grunt server` (or `node_modules/.bin/grunt server` - details described in link above) which fires up your default browser and opens Bootzooka main page.
+This page consumes JSON API exposed by server and it all sums up to complete application.
+When you run grunt, files in `bootzooka-ui` project is watched and if any of them is changed Grunt does it's work and automatically reloads your browser with changes you've just made.

+[bootzooka-ui project README](bootzooka-ui) contains detailed description of tasks available for Grunt such as tests, autotests, livereload, distribution building etc.

 ## How to configure